YosaiProject/yosai/doc/tutorials/totp_tutorial.md

 ![totp_logo](img/totp.jpg)

+## TOTP In a Nutshell

+Generate an application-specific secret key used to encrypt/decrypt user-specific keys.
+When a user's key is first generated, it is encrypted prior to being persisted to long term storage (database).
+The secret key is used during every TOTP authentication attempt.

+For each user, generate a user-specific key and share it with the user, recommending that it be kept in a trusted, secure manner.
+The key is a rather long string of characters.
+It can be copy/pasted into a secure, trusted environment.
+If you choose to use a mobile phone to store the key, the key can be encoded into a QRCode that is read and stored by trusted authentication apps such as Google Authenticator.

+Using the application-specific secret key, encrypt the user-specific key prior to storing it to disk.

+For more information about TOTP:  https://tools.ietf.org/html/rfc6238

+## Passlib 1.7

 Yosai uses Passlib's totp module, available as of passlib v1.7.
-Details about this module are available from [passlib documentation](https://pythonhosted.org/passlib/)
+Information about this library are available from [passlib documentation](https://pythonhosted.org/passlib/)

 ## Client Step 1